Meowcat285/MazeGuides/mazeguides-mkdocs/docs/guides/bg3mm-install.markdown

 # How To Install Baldur’s Gate 3 Mod Manager
 > Guide By Maze

-{: .note }
+!!! note

     This guide is meant for Baldur’s Gate 3 Mod Manager users - not vortex.

     I personally do not use Vortex and therefore it is not with them in mind.
 I might make one in the future!

 ## Step 1: Install Baldur’s Gate 3 Mod Manager
 The first thing you gotta do is install Baldur’s Gate 3 Mod Manager.